 - Section-A: 8 very short answer type questions are to be set, two from each unit, the maximum length of answer can be about 1/3 of a page.
 All questions are compulsory.
 Each question will carry one mark, total weightage being 8 marks. - Section-B: This section will comprise of 8 questions, two from each unit.
-5 questions to be attempted and maximum length of answer can be upto two pages.
-Each question will carry 3 marks, total weightage being 15 marks. - Section-C: This section will comprise of four essay type questions, one from each unit.
+4 questions to be attempted and maximum length of answer can be upto two pages.
+Each question will carry 3 marks, total weightage being 12 marks. - Section-C: This section will comprise of four essay type questions, one from each unit.
 Two questions to be attempted.
 Maximum length of answer can be upto 5 pages.
-Each question will carry 4.5 marks, total weightage being 9 marks.
+Each question will carry 5 marks, total weightage being 10 marks.

-Introduction: Basic concept of agriculture and food processing as industry.
+Historical landmarks in general, agricultural and industrial Microbiology, Basic concept of agriculture and food processing as industry.
 Differences between microbial industrial processes and chemical industrial processes.

-Industrially important microbes, its screening, selection and identification.
+Characteristics of industrial important microbes, its isolation, screening, selection and identification.
 Maintenance and preservation of industrially important microbial cultures.

-Improvement of Industrial Microbes: Improvement programme of industrial microbes, mutational programme of penicillin producing microorganisms, selection pressure in maintaining the hyper producing microbes, revertant back of higher yielding microbes into lower production, media formulation and process optimisation of industrial and agro industrial microbes.
+Strain improvement of industrial important microbes: by using mutational programme and recombination systems (parasexual cycle, protoplast fusion and recombinant DNA techniques), Isolation of mutants (induced, auxotrophic, resistant and revertant mutants), Inoculum development, selection pressure in maintaining the hyper producing microbes, revertant back of higher yielding microbes into lower production, media formulation and process optimization of industrial and agro industrial microbes.

-Microbial association their interaction with plants, Asymbiotic and symbiotic nitrogen fixation (Rhizobium, Azospirillum, Azobacter, Anabena), nitrogen cycle and role of agro bacteria in agriculture or plants.
+Microbial association and their interaction with plants, asymbiotic and symbiotic nitrogen fixation (Rhizobium, Azospirillum, Azotobacter, Anabaena), nitrogen cycle and role of Agrobacterium in sustainable agriculture.